digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-6-casting.rst

-   Run the ``NearestInt`` program to see how the formula of adding or subtracting .5 and then casting with (int) rounds a positive or negative double number to the closest int.
+   Run the ``E02NearestInt`` program to see how the formula of adding or subtracting .5 and then casting with (int) rounds a positive or negative double number to the closest int.

 ..	index::